ermiasgelaye/pandas-challenge/README.md

 ### Top Performing Schools (By % Overall Passing)

-* Create a table that highlights the top 5 performing schools based on % Overall Passing.
-Include:
+* A table that highlights the top 5 performing schools based on % Overall Passing was created and it includes the following metrics.
   * School Name
   * School Type
   * Total Students